-Jeka bundles an automation engine core and features around for dealing with Java compile/tests/packaging, dependency management, Maven pom/bom/repo, Intellij/Eclipse, Git ...
+Jeka bundles an automation engine core with features around for dealing with Java compile/tests/packaging, dependency management, Maven pom/bom/repo, Intellij/Eclipse, Git ...

 No need for XML or fragile scripting.
-Use IDE full force to code, launch and debug your automation tasks written in Java.
+Use IDE full force to code, run and debug your automation tasks written in Java.

 Fast learning curve, transparency and simple concepts make Jeka easy to discover and troubleshoot with.